Skip to content

 To re-order a rule, it can simply be dragged into place in the desired order.

-If there is a row of data where more than one rule tries to perform the same operation (e.g. two or more alarms or masking rules), only the last rule will be applied.
+If there is a row of data where more than one rule tries to perform the same operation (e.g. two or more alerts or masking, tokenization), only the last rule will be applied.
+It is especially important with choosing the sendNotification, and the source for tokenization rules, as it can save the tokens in the different database than expected.
 It still allows for masking and alerting on the same field as well as applying the same rule to different columns in the same row.

 Response rules are also applied to metadata retrieval.